UCL/scikit-surgerychallenge/CONTRIBUTING.md

 ## Design Considerations

 1. As few dependencies as possible.
-Try to stick to standard packages like numpy and pandas etc.
+Try to stick to standard packages.
 2. Discuss extra dependencies with the team and maybe the outcome will be to create a new separate package, where you can be more specific and more modular.
 3. Unit test well, using pytest, with good coverage.
 4. All errors as exceptions rather than return codes.